augustmuir/Udemy-Custom-Speed-Changer/README.md

-z# Udemy Custom Speed Changer
+# Udemy Custom Speed Changer

 This is a chrome extension which allows you to set any custom speed(s) for Udemy's video player.